andrew/ultimate-awesome/README.md

 - [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
 This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
 - [awesome-healthcare-datasets](https://github.com/geniusrise/awesome-healthcare-datasets) - Healthcare and biomedical datasets, for AI/ML.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
-- [awesome-made-by-indians](https://github.com/jeswinsimon/awesome-made-by-indians) - 🇮🇳 An awesome list for the best projects that were made and mainly contributed by Indian developers.
 - [awesome-agentic-commerce](https://github.com/Merit-Systems/awesome-agentic-commerce) - Curated resources for the X402 ecosystem.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.